Emys Care Sheet

 - Transition periods: In the spring, most sub-species of Emys can be placed straight in the pond provided that the latter contains large, shallow areas which will quickly heat up in the sunlight; otherwise turtles should be kept in a spacious well-structured indoor vivarium with a basking ramp.
 In autumn, turtles should remain outdoors until they are ready for hibernation to allow their metabolism to wind down optimally.
 It is important to avoid warming turtles at this stage, as this will cause unnecessary disturbances in the transition process.

-- Winter: Emys should hibernate at around 4°C, possibly in the refrigerator
+- Winter: Emys of northern subspecies should hibernate at around 4°C, possibly in the refrigerator

-- Minimum size: for 2-3 adult Emys, 150cm x 60cm x 50cm; adult females require an additional dry land area.
+- Minimum size: for 2-3 adult Emys, 150cm x 60cm x 50cm; adult females require an additional dry land area for oviposition.

 - Decoration: The tank should contain roots and aquatic plants as secure underwater hideouts and resting or sleeping places,